 Anna Peterson, Student Midwife

 Anna has been a birth assistant in the practice since 2018 and will be stepping into a new role as student midwife in early 2023.
 She's also an active doula in the region, teaches childbirth and postpartum education workshops, and is the founder of the Decorah Breastfeeding Support Group.
 When she's not attending births, she teaches history at Luther College.
 Her first pregnancy was complicated by high blood pressure, preeclampsia and a NICU stay for her daughter.
 She knew she wanted something different for her second journey and working alongside Brenda, she welcomed a healthy baby boy at home surrounded by love.
 Anna lives in Decorah with her spouse and two kids (Nina, 6 and August, 2).

-Sara started as a birth assistant with Brenda in 2015 and will be stepping into an apprenticeship in early 2023.
-She also works in the practice as an office administrator.
+Sara started as a birth assistant with Brenda in 2015 and has supported the practice with administrative services.
 Sara has training as a doula through ToLabor and has gratefully received knowledge and respect for birth through Brenda, the families served, and from her own pregnancy and birth journeys.
 Sara lives in La Crosse with her spouse and their daughter Greta, 2.